The Best New Jersey Auto Insurance Companies

 State Farm also got an honorable mention in our nationwide insurance review.
 However, the company closed down several of its nationwide offices, including its New Jersey office, after a $7 billion auto insurance underwriting loss in 2016, and is planning to continue closing offices through 2021.
 This won’t affect your ability to get auto insurance from State Farm — you can still get a quote online and connect with a local agent — but it does suggest that, unlike NJM, State Farm isn’t in a growth period.

-Like Geico, State Farm earned an A++ financial rating from A.M.
+State Farm earned an A++ financial rating from A.M.
 Best, but its customer service rankings are weaker than most of our other picks: Consumer Reports rated consumers’ overall experience as Very Good and gave State Farm an Excellent rating for speedy claims payment, but JD Power only gave State Farm 2 out of 5 for overall satisfaction and 3 out of 5 for claims satisfaction.

 If you do pick State Farm as your insurer, you’ll want to enroll in State Farm’s Drive Safe & Save program, which tracks your driving through your OnStar communication service or your mobile device.
 You get a discount just for signing up, and you can save even more if you drive safely.
 If you’re under 25, you’ll also want to complete State Farm’s Steer Clear program, which can net you an additional discount if you had no at-fault accidents or violations in the past three years.

-Between financial stability and customer service, Progressive received the lowest overall score of our five providers: an A+ from A.M.
+Between financial stability and customer service, Progressive received the lowest overall score of our four providers: an A+ from A.M.
 Best, plus customer service ratings identical to State Farm: a 2 out of 5 on overall customer satisfaction and a 3 out of 5 on claims satisfaction from JD Power.